janetkuo/csmr-demo/README.md

 Try to change the same annotation in your git repository, the change can be synced to the cluster.

-Note that you need to update [`RepoSync` resource](root/reposync-gamestore.yaml) to point to your own fork if you want to make changes in git.
+Note that you need to update [`RepoSync` resource](root/reposync-gamestore.yaml) in your git repository to point to your own fork if you want to make changes in git.